joaoventura/pybridge/README.md

 PyBridge is a JNI implementation that allows you to reuse your existing Python code in a native Android Java application.
-It allows you to send String or JSON messages to your Python interpreter without needing network frameworks.
+It allows you to send String or JSON messages to your Python interpreter without the need for network frameworks.
+Instead of using web applications disguised as native applications, you can reuse your Python backend code and implement truly native Android applications.
+PyBridge uses the Python 3.5 distribution bundled with [Crystax NDK](https://www.crystax.net/).

 PyBridge is being used in production on [one of my Android apps](https://play.google.com/store/apps/details?id=com.flatangle.charts) and it shares a large amount of code with [one of my web applications](http://elements.flatangle.com/).

-PyBridge uses the Python 3.5 distribution bundled with [Crystax NDK](https://www.crystax.net/).
+*Shameless plug:* I do contract work, check out my website at http://joaoventura.net/ or buy my apps!

 ## Overview

 This repository shows the source code of an empty Android application with a TextView.
-When the main activity is started, it simply extracts all the necessary Python files to the device, initializes the Python interpreter and returns a message to the TextView.
+When the main activity is started, it simply extracts all the necessary Python files to the device, initializes the Python interpreter and sets a message on the TextView.

 ![App image](https://github.com/joaoventura/pybridge/blob/master/pybridge.png)